MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxmanager/nf-acxmanager-acxcompositetemplatesetcorecircuit.md

 ## -description

-The **AcxCompositeTemplateSetCoreCircuit** function set the core circuit template for the specified composite template.
+The **AcxCompositeTemplateSetCoreCircuit** function sets the core circuit template for the specified composite template.

 ## -parameters